wangqinglhc0122/SRE_README/README.md

 _After ssh via client terminal, upgrade the **Ubuntu system packages (packages pre-installed in the system)** to the latest ([https://ubuntu.com/server/docs/package-management](https://ubuntu.com/server/docs/package-management))._

 _Q: Figure out what the **linux kernel version** is and then upgrade the kernel to the **latest LTS Enablement or Hardware Enablement (HWE) stack kernel ([https://ubuntu.com/kernel/lifecycle](https://ubuntu.com/kernel/lifecycle)).
 What is the kernel version after upgrade?_
-<br> A:The kernel version after upgrade is:
+<br>A: The kernel version after upgrade is:
 ```bash
 6.17.0-14-generic
 ```